-2015-2016 Assessment Report
+2016-2017 Assessment Report

 I. The Master of Science of Civil Engineering (MSCE) Program is offered on the Klamath Falls campus in a traditional on-campus instructional mode.
 The MSCE was approved in 2009 but due to limited instructional faculty staffing, the first students were not admitted to the program until Fall Term 2013.
-The degree is pursued in one of two ways, in a traditional post-BS degree program mode or in a concurrent degrees (BS/MS) program mode.
+The degree is pursued in one of two ways, in a traditional post-BS degree mode or in a concurrent degrees (BS/MS) mode.

-During the 2015-16 academic year there were eight students enrolled in the second year of the MSCE program, one in the post-BS degree mode and seven in the concurrent degrees (BS/MS) mode.
-In Fall 2015 one these students earned a MSCE degree followed by another in Winter 2016, both in the concurrent degrees (BS/MS) program.
-In Spring 2016 four more students earned MSCE (concurrent).
-In addition, by Spring 2016 there were seven students enrolled in the first year of the MSCE following a schedule that would lead to Spring 2017 graduation.
-Beyond the 2015-16 year the concurrent degrees (BS/MS) program remains popular with an additional seven students declaring intent to begin their first year of MSCE studies in 2016-17.
+During the 2016-17 academic year there were ten students enrolled in the MSCE program, one in the post-BS degree mode and nine in the (nominal) 5th year of the concurrent degrees (BS/MS) mode.
+In Spring 2017, four of these students earned concurrent BS/MS degrees.
+The post-BS student and all remaining concurrent BS/MS students continued on with their graduate studies.

+Beyond the 2016-17 year the concurrent degrees (BS/MS) program remains popular with an additional four students declaring intent to begin their fifth year of MSCE studies in 2017-18.

-Traditional retention rates are difficult to compute for such a new and small program, however of the eight students in the second year of the program as of Fall 2015, six have now (Spring 2016) graduated.
-These six graduates are finding success across the spectrum of traditional engineering employers; three are working for consulting engineering firms, two with state government and one with the federal government.
+Traditional retention rates are difficult to compute for such a new and small program, however of the nine students in the fifth year of the concurrent BS/MS program as of Fall 2016, four have now graduated.
+These four graduates are finding success across the spectrum of traditional engineering employers as all four are working for consulting engineering firms.
 Furthermore, the career areas for these MSCE graduates span the civil engineering sub-disciplines and include geotechnical, structural, transportation, and water resources.
-Each MSCE graduate had successfully completed the fundamentals of engineering (FE) exam prior to graduation.
+Each 2017 MSCE graduate had successfully completed the fundamentals of engineering (FE) exam prior to graduation.